-Flare, unwanted scattered light arriving at the wafer, is caused by anything that causes the light to travel in a "non-ray trace" direction.
-In other words, reflections at an interface, scattering caused by particles or surface roughness, or scattering caused by glass inhomogeneity all result in stray light called flare.
-Defects such as these can be built into the lens during manufacturing, or can arise due to lens degradation (aging, contamination, etc.).
-The lithographic consequences of this stray light is a degradation of image quality.
-Since flare is a nearly uniform background light level exposing the wafer, it provides exposure to nominally dark features (such as a line), reducing the image contrast and image log-slope.
-Although flare is a characteristic of an imaging tool, it is also a function of how that tool is used.
-For example, the amount of flare experienced by any given feature is a function of both the local environment around that feature (short range flare) and the total amount of energy going through the lens (long range flare).
-A darkfield reticle produces images with almost no flare. whereas a reticle which is almost 100% clear will result in the maximum possible flare.
-This paper will discuss the various sources of flare and will review the many techniques used to measure flare in lithographic imaging tools.
-Flare will described by a new "DC" or low frequency model which improves upon existing DC flare models.
+Flare, unwanted scattered light arriving at the wafer, is caused by anything that forces the light to travel in a "non-ray trace" direction.
+The amount of flare experienced by any given feature is a function of both the local environment around that feature (short range flare) and the total amount of energy going through the lens (long range flare).
+This paper discusses the various sources of flare and reviews the many techniques used to measure flare in lithographic imaging tools.
+Flare will described by a new "DC" or low frequency model based on a scattering mechanism that properly accounts for conservation of energy and which improves upon existing DC flare models.